jrmobley/fpath-bezier/README.md

 It adds support for subpixel accurate rendering of filled paths.
 Additionally, on color Pebble devices, antialiasing is supported.

+The UP button now switches between the native GPath rendering and the new FPath rendering for comparison.
+Also, the rotation rate has been slowed considerably to make it easier to see just how effective the subpixel accuracy is at smoothing both the shape and the animation.

+Written against the PebbleSDK v3.0-dp8

 The interesting parts are derived from the following excellent resources:

 *Perspective Texture Mapping*